prakashsurya/prakashsurya.github.io/content/post/2017-10-24-zil-performance-how-i-doubled-sync-write-speed.md

 # How is the ZIL used?

+ - ZPL will generally interact with the ZIL in two phases:

+    1. Log the operation(s) &mdash; `zil_itx_assign`

+    2. Commit the operation(s) &mdash; `zil_commit`

+???

+# How is the ZIL used?

- - Consumers generally interact with the ZIL in two phases:
+ - ZPL will generally interact with the ZIL in two phases:

-    1. Log the operation(s)
+    1. Log the operation(s) &ndash; via `zil_itx_assign`

-     - Tells ZIL operation occurred
+        - Tells the ZIL the operation occurred

+        - Only called when _new_ ZPL operations occur

     2. Commit the operation(s)

-     - Causes ZIL to write log of operation to disk
+        - Causes the ZIL to write log record of operation to disk

+        - Only called if sync write, or `sync=always`

 ---